iirfanullah/Project_1/README.md

 Instruction:

+The token expiry time is set to 5 minutes.
+Therefore, when creating an event within this timeframe, users must reauthenticate to Google Calendar before being able to proceed

 I'm integrating the Google Calendar API into my web application using OAuth client ID.
 Please provide the OAuth client ID, secret ID, and redirect URL as per the instructions

 Example: